 Both Soule and McGuire also noted increased diversity in applications and acceptances across several categories, including first-generation and Pell Grant-eligible students.

 Our guests also took questions on the importance of interviews, the campus cultures of Penn and Vanderbilt, how applications are read, and more.
 We even asked them to answer the supplemental questions on their own applications!
-For all the details, watch the webinar here.
+For all the details, watch the webinar at the top of the page.